 Does refinancing affect your credit?

-There are myths about drastic changes to your credit score when you refinance but it won’t affect it much.
+Any significant financial decision such as buying a car or refinancing a loan can have an impact on your credit.
+There are myths about drastic changes to your credit score when you refinance, so be sure to understand how your credit score is determined.
 There are five different sections of your credit that make up your score.

 Payment history – paying on time (35%)